alegmal/kup/README.md

 * You want to quickly identify what objects deployed in your cluster need API update
 * You don't want to install and configure 3rd party tool even though it will look cool in your CV

-## Have you overlooked kubent and pluto?...
+## Have you overlooked kubent, pluto...?

 * kubent: https://github.com/doitintl/kube-no-trouble
 * pluto: https://github.com/FairwindsOps/pluto

+<i>these are just some of the common onces, there are more tools and plugins that do more or less the same thing</i>

 Great tools, great tools... they have one problem though: they look at the wrong place!